davidkpn/screen_webcam_recorder/README.md

 No Gui, no buttons.

-Intuitive easy script, just runs python screen_recorder.py.
+Intuitive and easy script runs python screen_recorder.py.

 *No audio recording*